Skip to main content

 info

-The level Loki label is only populated for pods with mif.moreh.io/log.format=json.
+The level Loki label is only populated for JSON-parsed pods (those labelled mif.moreh.io/log.format=json, plus AIGateway).
 For plain-text pods, level remains empty.

 Searching logs in Grafana